Updated on December 23, 2024

 How Does Alcohol Increase Cancer Risk?

 Your body breaks down alcohol into a chemical called acetaldehyde, which damages your DNA and then stops your body from repairing that damage.
-This damage can stunt cells’ normal growth and inhibit their normal function.
-When cells grow out of control, they can create cancer tumors.
+This damage can stunt cell growth and inhibit their normal function.

 • Mouth and throat cancer